sbt/sbt/src/sphinx/Howto/logging.rst

     [warn] one warning found

 The details aren't provided, so it is necessary to add ``-deprecation`` to the options passed to the compiler (``scalacOptions``) and recompile.
-An alternative when using Scala 2.10 and later is to run ``print-warnings``.
+An alternative when using Scala 2.10 and later is to run ``printWarnings``.
 This task will display all warnings from the previous compilation.
 For example,

 .. code-block:: console

-    > print-warnings
+    > printWarnings
     [warn] A.scala:2: method error in object Predef is deprecated: Use sys.error(message) instead [warn] 	def x = error("Failed.")
     [warn] 	        ^